Tudat/tudat/tutorials/applicationWalkthroughs/perturbedEarthOrbitingSatellite.rst

                 "Sun", createRadiationPressureInterface(
                     asterixRadiationPressureSettings, "Asterix", bodyMap ) );

-Available options for the :class:`RadiationPressureInterFaceSettings` can be found :ref:`here <radiationPressureModelOptions>`.
+.. tip:: Available options for the :class:`RadiationPressureInterFaceSettings` can be found :ref:`here <radiationPressureModelOptions>`.

 Set up the acceleration models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~